Stress: The Fundamentals And How You May Help Relieve It

 It’s important to be realistic with your time and how long it may take to complete each task.
 And, of course, it’s helpful to include a timeslot in your schedule to reward yourself when you’ve completed an important task.

-Stress may impact how you breathe, which may affect how you feel both physically and mentally (10).
-By slowly inhaling and exhaling you may centre your focus on regaining control of your breath, rather than the thoughts that may be worrying you.
+Stress can impact how you breathe, which may affect how you feel both physically and mentally (10).
+By slowly inhaling and exhaling you may centre your focus on regaining control of your breath, rather than the thoughts that are worrying you.

-A helpful breathing exercise you may like to keep in mind is the 4,7,8 rule.
-When you notice yourself feeling overwhelmed or stressed, try taking a quiet, deep breath in for four seconds, hold the breath for seven seconds, and then exhale forcefully for eight seconds.
+A helpful breathing exercise to keep in mind is the 4,7,8 rule.
+When you notice yourself feeling overwhelmed or stressed, try taking a quiet, deep breath in for four seconds, hold the breath for seven seconds, and then exhale forcefully for eight seconds to relieve stress.

 Once you have identified the common causes of your own stress, you may find it useful to make an appointment with your health professional.
 They can assess your individual experiences and offer tailored coping strategies accordingly.

-Regularly practicing meditation may help to reduce stress as it trains your mind to be more open and less reactive to situations (11).
+Regularly practising meditation may help to relieve stress can train your mind to be more open and less reactive to situations (11).

 But remember, leave technology out of the bedroom if you’re struggling to fall asleep at night.